-The Dali Area Rock Climbing
+The Dali Area Bouldering

 Most of the problems ascend the South face of the block, which rears up at an impressive 30-degree angle.
 Although south-facing, the steepness of the boulder provides good shade for most of the summer.
 The majority of the lines on the Dali block are on the upper end of the difficulty scale, though numerous excellent problems of all grades can be found in the immediate vicinity.

-Classic Climbing Routes in The Dali Area
+Classic Climbing Routes at The Dali Area